 Receiving and managing update done by the other participating party.

-As each scenario use interactive system simulation, it allows users to project many use case that otherwise would not come up.
+As each scenario uses interactive system simulation, it allows users to project many use cases that otherwise would not come up.
 Users are encouraged to share the line of though on the entire design, usually providing some invaluable insights.

 If a particular system feature causes users to stumble, or unknowingly take a wrong decision that particular feature is evaluated in between test sessions - often resulting in an improved system simulation.
 This approach allows to design iteratively, concentrating first on major features requested by Business Owners and building a system design that is functional to the most users.